Permanent Makeup Schools in Oregon

 Tattoos are almost commonplace nowadays, with even the most reserved people having a little piece of body art on a shoulder or ankle.

 But did you know that tattooing needles can be used in another creative and innovative way?
 Permanent makeup is a beauty specialty in which artists use tattoo needles to deposit pigment on the skin.

 Licensing for Oregon body art and tattoo professionals, including permanent makeup, is handled through the Oregon Health Authority.

 A major focus in permanent makeup training programs is proper client consultation and education.
 Your instructors may teach you how to assess a client's needs, their skin type, what they want done, and how realistic their requests are.
 You should also learn how to give informed consent by informing clients of potential risks and complications.
 However, the most important part of your education may be the hands-on education you get as a student.
 By learning how to really use tattoo needles and pigments, you may get the experience you need to thrive.

 In this state, tattooing and permanent makeup licenses are valid for one year, and must be renewed before their yearly expiration date.
 Oregon also requires ongoing continuing education courses for practitioners.
 The fee for an individual license renewal is $50.
 If you are renewing a facility license, the fee is $100.
 To make sure you are ready to pass inspections and give quality services, the next step is comparing permanent makeup programs near you.

 Oregon has one of the best job outlooks for cosmetology professionals in the entire country.
-From 2012 through 2022, they anticipate a 31% jump in job openings (O*Net, 2012).
+From 2016 through 2026, they anticipate a 16% jump in job openings (CareerOneStop, 2020).
 The salary you earn as a permanent makeup artist depends on which work setting you choose and how well you market your skills.
-The overall average salary for an Oregon cosmetology professional is $23,800 per year (O*Net, 2014).
+The overall average salary for an Oregon permanent makeup artist is $59,036 per year (ZipRecruiter, 2020).

 Professional Beauty Association